Shrewsbury House Preparatory School

 Admissions

 The school is selective and boys sit the 7+ in English, maths, reasoning and listening in the November of Year 2 for entry into Year 3.
-Prospective pupils take the tests at the school and also do a non-assessed music/art activity.
+Prospective pupils take the tests at the school and also do a non-assessed music/art and sport activity.
 This gives the school a chance to see if, in Mrs Hubbard’s words, they are ‘teachable’ and ‘want to learn’.

 Academics and senior school destinations